 The Minnesota Department of Unemployment Insurance has transformed their website and response times to adapt to the influx of people applying for unemployment.
 Information provided includes applying for unemployment benefits, information on what happens after you apply and a Q & A about business hour reductions and layoffs.
 One of the Governor’s Executive Orders waives fees for employers, so that unemployment checks can be sent out sooner.
 For more information on unemployment and to apply click here.

 Self-Employed people and Independent Contractors are able to gain access to benefits through the Pandemic Unemployment Assistance (PUA) program.
 It specifically provides benefits to people who are not eligible for regular unemployment benefits, such as those that are self-employed, independent contractors, workers in non-covered employment, people who lack sufficient work history to get regular unemployment benefits and people living in a household where the head of household has died as a result of COVID-19.
-This is a new program and payments just started being issued on April 24th.
+This is a new program and payments started being issued in April.
 For more information on this new program click here.

 CareerForce is hosting online Job Fairs and offering resume creation help.
 Click here for a full listing of dates and times for their upcoming events.